 How are you scaling BigCommerce as businesses continue to adapt to the increasing shift to ecommerce?

 The most important part of scaling is going global.
 We’re based in the US today, but were originally founded in Sydney so we have a huge presence in Australia.
 We've made big, big expansions into Europe.
 In Latin America, we've opened our first office but have plans to go more broadly across that region.
 We're also looking into Asia, the Middle East, and Africa.
 To drive our global expansion, we’re also focused on scaling our developer capacity.
 We have five development offices and we’re looking to continue growing that capacity around the world.

 There are a bunch of changes that are really interesting for this industry.
-One is headless ecommerce, where merchants are unconstrained by which technology they use for the front-end customer experience and design.
+One is headless e-commerce, where merchants are unconstrained by which technology they use for the front-end customer experience and design.
 We want to do that better than any platform in the world.
-Another is omnichannel and maximizing a merchant’s ability to generate demand and sell everywhere—online, or offline in stores.
+Another is omnichannel and maximising a merchant’s ability to generate demand and sell everywhere – online, or offline in stores.
 This is reflected in our acquisition of Feedonomics, which is the best platform for getting product listings into Google, Facebook, every social network, every ad channel, and every leading marketplace.
 Another emerging opportunity is for merchants to do both B2C and B2B selling.
 We want BigCommerce to be a leader at enabling our merchants to support both consumer and business audiences.

 What e-commerce trends are you seeing today as we emerge from more than two years of the pandemic, and what are your predictions for the future?